How Spurious Features Are Memorized: Precise Analysis for Random and NTK Features

+Spurious correlations refer to signals that are correlated but not causally related to the learning task \cite{Geirhos_2020, xiao2021noise}, and they have been shown to lead to poor out-of-distribution robustness \cite{geirhos2018imagenettrained, zhou21combating} or biased predictors \cite{zliobaite15, seonguk22bias, bishwa23biasfeat}.
+The phenomenon has been studied through the lens of overparameterization \cite{sagawa2020overparam} and simplicity bias \cite{Hermann2020whatshapes, shah2020simplicity, qiu2023complexity}, where the latter refers to models that are inherently prone to learn ``easy'' patterns first \cite{kalimeris19sgd}.

+Our paper considers spurious features that are independent of the learning task and, hence, focuses on their memorization.
+Spurious features in the training set can in fact be memorized also if they are irrelevant or rare \cite{yang2022understanding, bansal2022measures}.
+This overfitting can then be used to retrieve information on the training set \cite{Leino2020, bombari2022differential}.

+\paragraph{Memorization and stability.} Memorization measures the influence of a single sample on the final trained model. \cite{feldman2020, feldman2020b} point out its advantages on learning from heavy-tailed data, and \cite{devansh17mem, stephenson2021on} investigate its emergence in neural networks.
+A related concept is that of leave-one-out stability, which has been studied in a classical line of work: \cite{hatmatrix} focus on under-parameterized linear models; \cite{bassily21, elisseeff2002, sayan2006} link it to generalization; and \cite{bousquet2002stability} discuss a wide range of variations on this object.

-\paragraph{Random Features and Neural Tangent Kernel.} The RF model introduced by \cite{rahimi2007random} can be regarded as a two-layer neural network with random first layer weights.
-This model is theoretically appealing, as it is analytically tractable and offers deep-learning-like behaviours, such as double descent \cite{mei2022generalization}.
-Our analysis relies on the spectral properties of the kernel induced by random features, in particular on its smallest eigenvalue, which was studied for deep networks with a single wide layer \cite{tightbounds} and in the context of robustness \cite{bombari2023universal}.
-The NTK can be regarded as the kernel obtained by linearizing a neural network around the initialization \cite{JacotEtc2018}.
+\paragraph{Random features and neural tangent kernel.} The random features (RF) model \cite{rahimi2007random, pennington17nonlinear, louart2018random} can be regarded as a two-layer neural network with random first layer weights.
+This model is theoretically appealing, as it is analytically tractable and offers deep-learning-like behaviours, such as, for example, the double descent phenomenon \cite{mei2022generalization}.
+The neural tangent kernel (NTK) can be regarded as the kernel obtained by linearizing a neural network around the initialization \cite{JacotEtc2018, bartlett2021deep}.
 A popular line of work has analyzed its spectrum \cite{fan2020spectra,adlam2020neural,wang2021deformed} and bounded its smallest eigenvalue \cite{theoreticalinsghts,tightbounds,montanari2022interpolation,bombari2022memorization}.
-The behavior of the NTK is closely related to memorization \cite{montanari2022interpolation}, optimization \cite{AllenZhuEtal2018,DuEtal2019}, generalization \cite{arora2019fine} and robustness \cite{bombari2023universal} properties of deep neural networks.
+The behaviour of the NTK has been used in practical work to study adversarial training \cite{loo2022evolution} and examples \cite{tsilivis2022what}, and to understand reconstruction attacks for dataset distillation \cite{loo2024understanding}.